v-vekpawar/Auto_Portfolio/README.md

    - **Resume File** (PDF, DOC, or DOCX format)

 ### Step 2: Data Extraction

 1. Click "Extract Data"
 2. Wait 30-60 seconds for processing
 3. The system will:
-   - Scrape your LinkedIn profile (if provided)
+   - Scrape your LinkedIn profile with 2FA support (if provided)
    - Fetch GitHub repositories and stats
-   - Parse your resume content
+   - Parse your resume content using AI
+   - Enhance content with AI-generated headlines and summaries

 ### Step 3: Review & Edit

 1. Review all extracted information
+2. Use individual "Enhance" buttons for AI-powered headline and summary generation
-2. Edit any sections as needed
+3. Edit any sections as needed
-3. Add missing information
+4. Add missing information
-4. Create custom sections (awards, hobbies, etc.)
+5. Create custom sections (awards, hobbies, etc.)
-5. Choose your preferred template design
+6. Choose your preferred template design

 ### Step 4: Generate Portfolio

 1. Click "Generate Portfolio"
 2. Your portfolio website is created instantly
 3. Share the generated link or download the files